bugthesystem/distrox/README.md

 ### Cache Persistence (Discussion)
-I did not implement persistence, but I'm going to discuss how it can be implemented below.
+Persistence is not implemented yet, but I'm going to discuss how it can be implemented below.

 **There are a few persistence options could be considered;**
 - Cache DB persistence performs point-in-time snapshots of the data-set at specified intervals.